Jeremie-Beucler/PCBS_spider_bias/README.md

 The experiment consists in three parts:

 - the training part, where the participant familiarizes with the two extreme speeds (the lowest and the highest) by looking at the movements of a simple circle
-- the test part, where the participant has to juge, in each trial, the speed of one of the two objects; there are 28 trials (7 speeds x 2 x 2 object types)
+- the test part, where the participant has to juge, in each trial, the speed of one of the two objects; there are 28 trials (7 speeds seen twice x 2 object types)
 - the Fear of Spiders Questionnaire (18 items)

 ## How to run the project

 1) Clone the repository on your computer using a terminal
-2) Launch the program from your terminal: it takes two argument.
+2) Launch the program from your terminal: it takes two argument (the objects you want to compare)

 *E.g. if you want to compare the evaluation of the speed of a spider and of the speed of a fly, type:* "python Spider_bias.py tegenaria_domestica.png musca_domestica.png"